-His main areas of research concern international relations, international security, defense studies, military technology and European defense cooperation.
+Andrea’s research mainly focuses on issues related to international security, and more specifically to questions about military technology and innovation, net assessment as well as operations and strategy.
 His dissertation employs management science to explain why European countries cooperate on some type of weapon systems and not on others.
 In 2015, Andrea was awarded the European Defence Agency and Egmont Institute’s bi-annual prize for the best dissertation on European defence, security and strategy.

 Andrea’s twin brother – Mauro – holds a PhD from Northwestern University and is currently a Senior Researcher in Military Technology at the Center for Security Studies of ETH-Zurich: they collaborate on different projects.